OBOAcademy/obook/docs/reference/glossary-of-terms.md

 A standardized and organized arrangements of words and phrases and provide a consistent way to describe data.
 A controlled vocabulary may have no meaning specified (just a set of terms people agree on), or may also have detailed definitions.
 Ontologies can be seen as a controlled vocabulary expressed in an ontological language which includes relations.

 #### Data Model
+A representation of the structure and integrity of the data elements of the, in principle "single", specific enterprise application(s) by which it will be used.

 #### Ontology element
 A discrete part of an [Ontology](#Ontology), with a unique persistent identifier.
 The most important elements are [Terms](#Term) but other elements can include various metadata artefacts like [Annotation Properties](#Annotation-Property) or [Subsets](#Subset)